ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 }
 ```

-It waits for specified *state* on the PA4 pin, but only until the *deadline* occurs.
+It waits for specified *state* on the "button" pin, but only until the *deadline* occurs.
 This is slightly improved polling code:

 ```go
 for btn.Load() != state {